 The ghost inhale is a little harder to perform, but basically it involves pushing out a “ball” of vapour and then quickly sucking it back into your mouth.

 To do this, take some vapour into your mouth (not your lungs), form your lips into an “O” shape like you’re about to blow a ring, and then push (not blow) some vapour out of your mouth while relaxing your lip shape.

 The best advice is to push it out with your tongue as you release your mouth position from the “O.” The aim is to get a thick ball of vapour to just come out of your mouth.
 When you’ve got this down, you inhale the ball of vapour again to complete the trick.
 This is explained in more detail in this YouTube video from vAustinL.

 Inhaling and health

 Could your inhaling technique have an effect on your health?

-Scientists estimate that vaping is around 95% safer than smoking.
+Scientists estimate that vaping is at least 95% safer than smoking.
 That’s great, but it also suggests that the danger is not entirely eliminated.